MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 ms.topic: article
 ms.reviewer: edupont
 ms.author: theley
-ms.date: 1/15/2020
+ms.date: 12/8/2020

 ---

-# Canadian Payroll 2019 Year-end Update & 2020 Tax Update
+# Canadian Payroll 2020 Year-end Update & 2021 Tax Update

-This document contains instructions for updating the Canadian Payroll module for Microsoft Dynamics GP (GP 2018), Microsoft Dynamics GP 2016 R2, and Microsoft Dynamics GP 2015 to be compliant with 2019 filing requirements.
-This update also includes Round 1 tax updates for 2020 federal, provincial, and territorial taxes.
+This document contains instructions for updating the Canadian Payroll module for Microsoft Dynamics GP and Microsoft Dynamics GP 2016 for 2020 filing requirements.
+This update also includes Round 1 tax updates for 2021 federal, provincial, and territorial taxes.

 These instructions assume that you are already familiar with Microsoft Dynamics GP Canadian Payroll.